ahhchooey/Pabbot/README.md

 ------

 Playing Pabbot is easy.
 You can use WASD or the Arrow Keys to move Pabbot around.
 Spacebar or J is used for jumping.
 When Pabbot is jumping he can spin by pressing K or Shift, and he will continue to spin until he touches the ground again.
 While spinning, Pabbot is invulnerable and he is able to eliminate enemies.
-Pabbot can also jump off of walls, but pressing J or Spacebar when he jumps at a wall.
+Pabbot can also jump off of walls by pressing J or Spacebar when he jumps at a wall.

 A thing to pay attention to is the terrain.
 Pabbot cannot fly, cannot swim, cannot survive falling on spikes, and cannot handle lava.